WILDLANDS

 Living Lakes Biodiversity & Climate Project (LLBCP)

 The Living Lakes Biodiversity and Climate Project (LLBCP) was started in August 2022 to improve the conservation and restoration of wetlands and the protection of related biodiversity in the long term.
-Through the LLBCP, successful practices and strategies for sustainable wetland management will be implemented, documented, and mainstreamed by local communities and organizations in 10 project countries and beyond.
-With the support of this project, WILDTRUST will focus on restoring some of the ecosystem function of the Mkuze floodplain through agro-forestry, using trees nurtured by our local Tree-preneurs.
+Through the LLBCP, successful practices and strategies for sustainable wetland management are being implemented, documented, and mainstreamed by local communities and organizations in 10 project countries and beyond.
+With the support of this project, WILDTRUST is focused on restoring some of the ecosystem functions of the Mkuze floodplain through agro-forestry, using trees nurtured by our local Tree-preneurs.
 This, together with other climate and biodiversity friendly agriculture techniques, will result in improved productivity, climate change adaptation, biodiversity, and protection of this strategic water resource.

 Zululand & Maputaland Wildlife Zones